AravindanManivannan25/Generative-AI/README.md

 A web application built with Flask and powered by a question-answering model based on the DistilBERT architecture.

 # Descriptions
 This Flask web application integrates a question-answering model to provide answers based on user-submitted questions.
-It supports various document formats, including PDF, DOCX, CSV, and XLSX, allowing users to build a knowledge base dynamically.
+It supports various document formats, including PDF, DOCX, CSV, and XLSX.

 # Features
 Supports multiple document formats .